All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What CGM Data Reveals

 • Individual food responses: The same meal produces different glucose responses in different people.
 Your body's reaction to rice, bread, fruit, or any other food is unique to your microbiome, genetics, and metabolic health.
-A CGM shows you exactly which foods spike your glucose and which do not.
+A CGM shows you exactly which foods spike your glucose and which don't.

-• Hidden metabolic dysfunction: Many people have glucose dysregulation that does not show up on a fasting glucose test.
-Reactive hypoglycemia (glucose crashing below baseline after a spike), prolonged elevated glucose after meals, or excessive glucose variability throughout the day can all be detected by CGM before they progress to prediabetes.
+• Hidden metabolic dysfunction: Many people have glucose dysregulation that doesn't show up on a fasting glucose test.
+Reactive hypoglycemia (glucose crashing below baseline after a spike), prolonged improved glucose after meals, or excessive glucose variability throughout the day can all be detected by CGM before they progress to prediabetes.

 • Impact of non-food factors: Stress, sleep deprivation, intense exercise, and even the order in which you eat foods all affect glucose.
 CGM makes these connections visible and actionable.